-You may notice a black triangle in the bottom-right corner of the description areas.
+You may notice a black triangle in the bottom-right corner of the description areas of the /tmp/data panel.
 This indicates that more text is available than can fit within the container.
 You can either resize the container (Right-click and select Edit mode and grab a corner of the container and change the size), or, simply hover the mouse cursor over the container and a pop-up will appear showing the complete text.